DustinWatts/esp32-touchdown/README.md

 - GPIO18 -> SPI Clock
 - GPIO23 -> SDI (MOSI)

 The TFT backlight anode (positive supply) is selectable via a jumper on the back.
 You can either power it directly from 3.3V or use GPIO32.
-By default, the positive source is 3.3V.
-You can change this and use PWM to control the backlight brightness.
+By default, the positive source is GPIO32.
+You can this pin and use PWM to control the backlight brightness.

 ![TFT Backlight Select](http://www.dustinwatts.nl/ESP32-TouchDown/backlight_select.png)